 Dr Wade Jacklin

-Wade has completed advanced level training in Strategic Therapy, Schema Therapy, Acceptance and Commitment Therapy, and Clinical Hypnosis.
+Wade has completed advanced level training in Cognitive Behaviour Therapy, Strategic Therapy, Schema Therapy, Acceptance and Commitment Therapy, and Clinical Hypnosis.
 Wade is committed to ongoing professional development.
-Recently he completed a six month advanced training program with Dr Michael Yapko, a world leader in the treatment of depression and the application of clinical hypnosis.

 - Graduate Diploma in Clinical Psychology (1999)